Ricardo Aguirre, PE, D.WRE, AP

 Karen Riggs, PE

-Karen is the founder and sole proprietor of the engineering consulting company, WHL.
+Karen has over 30 years of experience as both an agriculturalist and as a professional engineer, and is the founder and sole proprietor of the engineering consulting company, WHL.
 Karen also serves on other nonprofit boards throughout Arizona, including the Arizona State Land and Water Trust.
-Karen also has over 30 years of experience as both an agriculturalist and as a professional engineer.

 Mariko Yoshinaga has a master’s degree in Public Health with a focus on Epidemiology.
 Mariko also has a background in nutritional studies and how truly healthy food affects human health.
 Not all foods are created equal, and it is Mariko’s goal to help ensure sound ecosystem functioning to promote safe and healthy growing conditions for the various foods our society depends on.
 Mariko assists with the day-to-day tasks to keep DAAWN moving forward with its mission.
 Please feel free to contact her for more information or with any questions or comments.